tronnet-gh/ProxmoxAAS-API/README.md

-# ProxmoxAAS API - Client REST API
+# ProxmoxAAS API - REST API for ProxmoxAAS Dashboard
-ProxmoxAAS API provides functionality to the Client by both providing a proxy API for the Proxmox API, and an API for requesting resources within a defined quota.
+ProxmoxAAS API provides functionality for the Dashboard by providing a proxy API for the Proxmox API, and an API for requesting resources within a defined quota.

 ## Prerequisites
 - [ProxmoxAAS-Client](https://git.tronnet.net/tronnet/ProxmoxAAS-Dashboard)